Canfield Fair kicks off with ribbon-cutting, large crowd

-CANFIELD, Ohio (WYTV) – Ohio Governor Mike DeWine stopped by the Canfield Fair for the official ribbon-cutting, marking the opening of events.
+CANFIELD, Ohio (WYTV) – Ohio Governor Mike DeWine stopped by the Canfield Fair on Thursday for the official ribbon-cutting, marking the opening of events.

 He joined Fair Board President David Dickey and other dignitaries to begin the 173rd run of the fair, with a theme of “Miles of Smiles.”